 Harrisburg is a fantastic city to settle down in, but if you’re new to the area, it can be hard to know where to start — do you prefer a bustling cityscape or a more sedate suburban setting?
-No matter your preferences, we’ve pulled together a guide of the biggest Harrisburg neighborhoods to help make your choice a little bit easier.
+No matter your preferences, we’ve pulled together a guide of the biggest Harrisburg neighborhoods and best places to live near Harrisburg, PA to help make your choice a little bit easier.

 For a quiet, close-knit neighborhood away from the hustle and bustle of downtown, the Shipoke neighborhood is a great choice.
 This cozy little neighborhood sits right on the river, making it just short of idyllic.
 You’re not trapped in the suburbs, though — you can easily access both the Greenbelt and the highway to get you where you need to go.